The War Report

-The War Report is the debut studio album by American hip hop duo Capone-N-Noreaga (C-N-N).
-The album features the singles "L.A., L.A.", "T.O.N.Y.", "Illegal Life" and "Closer".
+The War Report is the debut studio album by American hip-hop duo Capone-N-Noreaga (C-N-N).
+Released in 1997, the album features the singles "L.A., L.A.", "T.O.N.Y.", "Illegal Life" and "Closer".
 Tragedy Khadafi appears on more than half of the album's songs and served roles as both producer and executive producer.
 The success of the album managed the group to make a sequel titled The War Report 2: Report the War.
 The album was originally scheduled to be released on June 15, 2010, almost exactly 13 years after the original, but it was pushed back a month later to July 13, 2010.
 In 2022, Rolling Stone placed it at number 187 on their list of the 200 Greatest Hip-Hop Albums of All Time.